paulycloud/ml_portfolio/02_BigQuery_ML/01_logistic_regression/03_WorldBank_Debt_all_models/readme.md

-# Chicago Crime Data Set Machine Learning Model Ideas

-Table data:

-`[unique_key,
-case_number,
-date,
-block,
-iucr,
-primary_type,
-description,
-location_description,
-arrest,
-domestic,
-beat,
-district,
-ward,
-community_area,
-fbi_code,
-x_coordinate,
-y_coordinate,
-year,
-updated_on,
-latitude,
-longitude,
-location]`
+# WorldBank International Debt Dataset

+The dataset [`International Debt`](https://cloud.google.com/marketplace/product/the-world-bank/international-debt) contains both national and regional debt statistics captured by over 200 economic indicators.
+Time series data is available for those indicators from 1970 to 2015 for reporting countries.

+Multiple tables have been used to compile the data.
+The data was flattened to create a single working set:
+- Country series definitions
+- Country summary
+- International debt
+- Series summary (496 series codes)
+- Series times

+### Actions taken:
+Multiple tables have been used to compile the data.
+The data was flattened to create a single working set:

+- Country series definitions
+- Country summary
+- International debt
+- Series summary
+- Series times

+See the Data operations file for the series of transformations.

+# Potential ML Models

-# Logisitic Regression Models:
+## Logisitic Regression Models:
-- Predict arrest probability (yes,no) on Chicago Crime
+- TBD

-# Linear Regression Models:
+## Linear Regression Models:
--
+- How to use a linear_regression model to predict the average age of female first marriage using the World Bank Health dataset in BigQuery ML

-# K-Means Clustering Models:
+## K-Means Clustering Models:
 - Dates with highest Cluster highest crime
 - Cluster crimes
 - Cluster locations
 - Cluster districts

-# Timeseries Models:
+## Timeseries Models:
 - Using BQML ARIMA models to Predict Demand for NYC Taxis based on the Weather Forecast

-# Matrix Factorization Models:
+## Matrix Factorization Models:
-- Law enforcement distribution
+- TBD

 --------------------------------------------------------------------------------